-Pseudomembranous colitis has been reported with virtually all broad spectrum antibiotics including moxifloxacin.
+Pseudomembranous colitis has been reported with virtually all broad-spectrum antibiotics including moxifloxacin.
 A toxin produced by Clostridium difficile appears to be the primary cause.
 The severity of the colitis may range from mild to life threatening.
 It is important to consider this diagnosis in patients who develop diarrhoea or colitis in association with moxifloxacin use (this may occur up to several weeks after cessation of antibiotic therapy).
 Mild cases usually respond to drug discontinuation alone.
 However, in moderate to severe cases appropriate therapy such as oral antibacterial agents effective against Clostridium difficile should be considered.
 Fluids, electrolytes and protein replacement should be provided when indicated.
+Drugs inhibiting peristalsis are contraindicated in patients who develop serious diarrhoea.